AlexFHer/ts-lab-automapper/README.md

 # Ts-lab

-A library where you can find typescript utils, helpers and more.
+A group of libraries to help you develop faster and cleaner in typescript.

-## Available features
+## Available libraries

 * Automapper
 * more soon...